pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 from this post should be:

- * JavaScript programmers should learn from Python (and C#) idioms because that will make their code easier to reason about and will allow them to switch between languages more easily.
+ * JavaScript programmers should learn from Python (and C#) idioms because it will allow them to switch between languages more easily.
  * Python programmers should realize that learning to write code with asyncio will help them in JavaScript and other languages.